 The housing unit selected by the family must meet an acceptable level of health and safety before the CHA can approve the unit.
 When the voucher holder finds a unit that it wishes to occupy and reaches an agreement with the property owner/manager over the lease terms, the CHA must inspect the dwelling and determine that the rent requested is reasonable.
-CHA will inspect the subsidized unit at least biennially (every two years) to determine that it meets HQS.
+CHA will inspect the subsidized unit at least biennially (every two years) to determine that it meets Housing Quality Standards (HQS).

 HCV participant families and property owners may also get inspection information by calling or sending a text message to 312-544-0302 (inspection ID required).
-You can now contact the Inspections Department here.
+In addition, you can now contact the Inspections Department here.

 - Inoperable light fixtures and improperly wired electrical outlets (reverse polarity, open ground, hot neutral reverse, etc.)